Our aim is to nurture each child in our care so that they can fulfil their potential.

 Pupils in Year 3, 4 & 6 take part in the English Speaking Board examinations (ESB) senior level.

-Developing children’s confidence and self esteem is very important to us at Westward and we encourage our pupils to become involved in all aspects of school life.
+Developing children’s confidence, resilience and self esteem is very important to us at Westward and we encourage our pupils to become involved in all aspects of school life.

 Concerts are held on an annual basis with all forms participating.